CamiWilliams/ONW/README.md

 * VRCs

 ### Bugs:
-* The colliders on the bridge fence doesn't prevent the user from walking through
 * Sometimes there’s something blocking me from walking past the throwing game and idk what it is
-* The ball moves down the laser pointer when I push forward on the joystick
 * Jitter is HAPPENING.

 ### Nice to fix: